StephanKnox/real-estate-project/README.md

 I've started this project in order to get a sense of housing market situation in cantons of Zug and Zurich and to identify potentially attractive offers for buying a property.

-Main data source is one of the most popular swiss real-estate web portals which also offers an API interface that allows one to make requests and receive a very detailed description of a property.
+Main data source for the project is one of the most popular swiss real-estate web portals which also offers an API interface allowing to make requests and receive a very detailed description of a property.
+In order to make a call to an API it is necessary to provide a propery id (internal id of a property on the real-estate web portal).
+There is also quite strict limit to the number of calls to the API, before receiving resource unavailable error.
+In order to get the propery id web scraping is needed, that is, get correctly rendered .html page and then scrape it for the id.
+Many web sites including this one make it hard to just get .html page contents.
+Luckly Python library called Selenium designed for web tests automation can help to circumvent that obstacle.
+Web scraping itself is done with the help of another Python library - Beautiful Soup.
+In order to increase web scraping performance all .html pages first retrieved and saved to a local storage and after scraped for property id and price.
+These two fields consists a finger print, i.e. a unique combination which indicates if the property already exists or not in the data lakehouse table and if it exists if the price has changed.

 Pipeline takes the input file splitted in 5 parts and makes a call to OMDB API for each title